PEARLClave2002/SalesStat_Pro/README.md

 The scope of SalesStat Pro is designed to cover various aspects of business operations, from sales analysis and inventory management to expense tracking and data visualization.
 It provides a comprehensive solution to support businesses in the fruit and vegetable industry and helps them make informed decisions and optimize their performance.

+**GOALS**
+  1. Simplify Inventory Management
+    - Streamline inventory management processes and eliminate manual record keeping.
+    - Reduced time spent on inventory management tasks, minimize errors in stock tracking.
+  2. Enhance Sales Analysis
+    - Enable businesses to gain deeper insights into their sales performance.
+    - Improved identification of top-performing products and actionable insights to boost sales.
+  3. Improved Profitability
+    - Empower businesses to make data-driven decisions to optimize profitability.
+    - Increased net profit margins, efficient expense management and revenue growth.
+  4. Enhance User-friendliness
+    - Ensure that the system is user-friendly and accessible to users of varying levels of technical expertise.
+  5. Facilitate Data-driven decision making
+    - Enable businesses to base their decisions on solid data and insights.
+    - High adoption of data-driven decision-making practices improved business outcomes.
+  6. Drive Business Efficiency
+    - Help businesses operate more efficiently by automating repetitive tasks and optimizing processes.
+    - Reduced operational costs, increased productivity and improved resource allocation

 **KEY FEATURES:**
 - **Digital Inventory Management:** Say goodbye to manual record-keeping.
 SalesStat Pro allows you to digitize your entire inventory effortlessly.
 Each product is assigned